CalPlug/ArduinoMenuCalibrator/README.md

 Built with open source software and released into the public domain under GNU License for permissive use.

-Description:  This script uses regression to determine fitting coefficients for linear, quadratic, power, exponential and logarithmic functions.
+Description:  This menu driven script provides the capability for using regression to determine fitting coefficients for linear, quadratic, power, exponential and logarithmic functions from input data.
+It can be used for sensor calibration.
 After reading values it will allow the saving of fitting cofficients into onboard EEPROM.
 It has been tested on Arduino Uno.